gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/practicalCustomBuiltArrayLists.md

 ### Advanced 1

-In the class `MyArrayList`, define a function that when passed another `MyArrayList` object, returns a `MyArrayList` object containing all items of the calling object followed by all items of the parameter object.
+In the class `MyArrayList`, define a method `getCombinedList` that when passed another `MyArrayList` object, returns a `MyArrayList` object containing all items of the calling object followed by all items of the parameter object.

 ### Advanced 2